dawnlarsson/micro/README.md

 near zero memory cost, near zero CPU cost. and ZERO entirely for dom elements.

+V3 Is ideal for being inlined script on the first request, given it's tiny size, it's far more worth it than a second request overhead

 > [!IMPORTANT]
 > ### Beta status
 > This is currently my state of the art research on web reactivity,